 5. Kakadu – Northern Territory

 Kakadu is Australia’s biggest national park featuring wetlands, waterfalls, billabongs and escarpments.
-Covering 20,000km2, Tourism Australia says the park is renowned for its cultural significance, stunning natural beauty and incredible wildlife, with more than 5000 Aboriginal rock art sites.
+A popular destination for retirement travel and overing 20,000km2, Tourism Australia says the park is renowned for its cultural significance, stunning natural beauty and incredible wildlife, with more than 5000 Aboriginal rock art sites.
 Kakadu can be accessed by bus or car, travelling from Katherine or Darwin, and visitors will need a vehicle to access the national park.
 Lonely Planet says there are plenty of opportunities to explore the park with Indigenous guides and there are walking trails, tours, waterholes and 4WD tracks for self-guided exploration.
 You can even see the national park from the air with flights from Darwin.
 When visiting Kakadu there is plenty of accommodation – from places to pitch a tent to hotels and cabins.

 6. Rottnest Island – Western Australia